 Restlet in Action gets you started with the Restlet Framework and the REST architecture style.
 You'll create and deploy applications in record time while learning to use popular RESTful Web APIs effectively.
 This book looks at the many faces of web development, including server- and client-side, along with cloud computing, mobile Android devices, and semantic web applications.
 It offers a particular focus on Google's innovative Google Web Toolkit, Google App Engine, and Android technologies.

-The book takes you though a comprehensive presentation of Restlet's main features, including subjects like security, testing and automatic documentation.
+The book takes you through a comprehensive presentation of Restlet's main features, including subjects like security, testing and automatic documentation.
 You'll learn while following the typical Restlet development process, with consistent illustrations based on a sample RESTful email app.

 In this milestone book, Leonard Richardson and Sam Ruby guide you through a revealing journey inside the architecture of the Web.
 Using concrete examples, they help you to use HTTP, URIs and REST at their full potential.

 A design process called Resource Oriented Architecture provides a pragmatic application of REST principles and best practices based on findings from the REST community.
 Importantly, this book is also the first one to significantly cover the Restlet framework, providing a good opportunity to compare it to other frameworks like Ruby on Rails and django.
-A must read for all REST and Restlet enthousiasts!
+A must read for all REST and Restlet enthusiasts!

 Platform-as-a-Service (PaaS) is gaining serious traction among web and mobile developers, but as new PaaS providers emerge and existing vendors upgrade their features, it’s hard to keep track of what PaaS has to offer.
 This thorough introduction takes you through the PaaS model from a developer’s point of view, and breaks down the types of services that Google App Engine, Windows Azure, Heroku, Cloud Foundry, and others deliver.